-- Calculate its realised income in the year 2016; - Calculate its expected efficient cost level for the year 2021; and - Set its X-factor such that its allowed revenues develop gradually from its realised income in 2016 to its expected efficient cost level in 2021.
+- Calculate its realised income in the year 2021; - Calculate its expected efficient cost level for the year 2026; and - Set its X-factor such that its allowed revenues develop gradually from its realised income in 2021 to its expected efficient cost level in 2026.
 With gradually, we mean that the allowed income for year t is equal to its allowed income for year t-1 adjusted (multiplied) by its X-factor and CPI.

-Note that X-factors are set individually and can be negative as well (denoting a yearly rise in real allowed revenues).
+Note that X-factors are set individually and can also be negative (denoting a yearly rise in real allowed revenues).
 Also note that we do not use benchmark scores like for the regulation of Dutch TSOs.